dawson-org/dawson-cli/README.md

 Contributors END -->

 ## Support
-In case you have an issue, make sure you have updated to the latest version (e.g.: `npm i dawson@latest`), then:
+In case you have an issue, make sure you have updated to the latest version (e.g.: `npm i @dawson/dawson-cli@latest`), then:

 * search / post on StackOverflow using the *dawson* tag
 * search / open an issue in this repo